 Benefits of Dental Implants

-Dental implants in Rock Hill are a trusted and highly effective solution to replace any number of missing teeth, which is why they’re so popular among patients.
+Dental implants are a trusted and highly effective solution to replace any number of missing teeth, which is why they’re so popular among patients.
 In addition to offering a unique structure that involves restoring the roots and biting surface of teeth, they provide countless other advantages that distinguish them from their traditional counterparts, like dentures and bridges.
 Not only are they aesthetically beautiful, but they’re able to function just like natural teeth, allowing patients a newly found confidence in their daily lives.
-To learn more about the benefits of dental implants in Rock Hill, read below or schedule a consultation with our team at Coombs & Ross.
+To learn more about the benefits of dental implants in Rock Hill, read more below or schedule a consultation with our team at Coombs & Ross Family Dentistry.

-- Jawbone Preservation.
-Due to the biocompatible nature of dental implants, they’re able to fuse with the jawbone through a process called osseointegration.
-This provides the structure with the blood flow and stimulation it needs to keep it from eroding over time.
+- Jawbone Preservation – Due to the biocompatible nature of dental implants, they’re able to fuse with the jawbone through the process of osseointegration.
+This provides the bone with the blood flow and stimulation it needs to keep it from eroding over time.

-- Avoid Altering Your Natural Teeth.
-Because your restoration will be secured to dental implants instead of anchored by your existing teeth, no alteration of your healthy teeth will be necessary to restore your smile.
+- Avoid Altering Your Natural Teeth – Because your restoration will be secured to dental implants instead of being anchored to your existing teeth, no alteration of your healthy teeth will be necessary to restore your smile.

 Dental implants are able to help patients in all types of tooth loss situations.
 Whether you’re missing a single tooth or all of them, this customized treatment is able to improve the appearance and functionality of your grin by anchoring lifelike restorations in your mouth.
 Some of our patients aren’t always good candidates for the treatment right away, but there are a few ways we can help get you there, like with preparatory procedures like bone grafts, sinus lifts, and gum disease therapy.
 The best way to learn whether dental implants in Rock Hill are the right solution for you is to schedule a consultation with our team today!

-We like to make sure that dental implants are a good fit for each of our patients, especially because the process is a financial and time investment.
-That’s why each treatment starts out with an initial consultation with your implant dentist in Rock Hill, where we’ll examine your gums and mouth, take X-rays, and discuss medical history and any goals you have.
+We like to make sure that dental implants are a good fit for each of our patients, especially because the process is a significant investment.
+That’s why each treatment starts out with an initial consultation with your implant dentist in Rock Hill, where we’ll examine your gums and mouth, take X-rays, and discuss your medical history as well as any goals you have.
 Typically, a good candidate for the procedure has a dense enough jawbone and is dedicated to maintaining good oral health.